Study Module in IP Law

 - sent in the application before the application deadline.

-*It is not possible to apply for admission without completing the demanded studies through the study module.
+*It is not possible to apply for admission without completing the required studies through the study module.
 As an example: one cannot sign up as an external student to the courses through the Open university portal and then complete a selection of courses on their own.
 This is to ensure that only a maximum of 10 eligible students will be admitted, and that these have attained the needed knowledge, defined by the academic staff at the IPL specialisation, to be able to succeed in their studies.

 Questions?
 Send them to email@example.com.